Shahdad: Climate

 Shahdad has a hot desert climate (Köppen climate classification BWh).
 The city is located at the edge of the Lut desert, which is one of the hottest and driest places in the world.

-The Summers are long and extremely hot, while the winter are short and mild.
+The summers are long and extremely hot, though not as hot as the center of the Lut desert, usually being a few degrees lower, while the winters are short and mild.